toss/es-git/docs/reference/classes/GitObject.md

 > **peelToBlob**(): [`Blob`](Blob.md)

-Recursively peel an object until a blob is found
+Recursively peel an object until a blob is found.

 #### Returns